Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.English.txt

 Version 22:
 -change backslashes to slashes in path names in tp2 (fix text encoding errors on EE for Linux).
+-Set correct index of TLK file in EET.
--German: fix wrong encoding for game.tra.
+-German: fix wrong text encoding.

 Version 21: